“Do you know of a good burger place around here?”

 You are visiting your friend in another city.
 You're getting ready to go out to eat something together.
 Your friend asked you what you want to eat, and you feel like having a hamburger.
-You ask:
+You ask this.

 Do you know of a good burger place around here?